eramsay20/eramsay20/README.md

 <br/>

 ## Connect
-If you found value in something I'be helped create or have helpful tips on possible improvements, please feel free to message me and/or connect with me!
+If you found value in something I've helped create or have helpful tips on possible improvements, please feel free to message and/or connect with me below!
 <br/>
 <div align="center">
 <a href="https://github.com/eramsay20" target="_blank">